Optimal Spectral Recovery of a Planted Vector in a Subspace: Spectral Estimation of a Planted Vector

-To clarify, there is a single sign choice for $\tilde{\ub}$ that works for all coordinates $j$.
-Note that the quantity $\eps$ is essentially the bound in \eqref{eq:simplified} on the estimation error in the $\ell_2$ norm.
-Therefore, the above theorem says that, in the regime where we can estimate $v$ consistently in the $\ell_2$ norm, we can actually estimate $v$ well entrywise.
-Moreover, note that the average entry size of a dense unit vector is $1/\sqrt{N}$, while the nonzero entries of a sparse vector typically have larger sizes.
+Furthermore, note that \eqref{eq:entrywise-bound} is an entrywise bound for estimating each coordinate of $v$.
+The average entry size of a dense unit vector is $1/\sqrt{N}$, while the nonzero entries of a sparse vector typically have larger sizes.
 Hence the error $\eps \big(|v_j| + \frac{1}{\sqrt{N}}\big)$ of estimating $v_j$ is indeed small.
-In addition, summing the squares of the entrywise errors recovers the error $\eps$ in the $\ell_2$ norm.
+Finally, summing the squares of the entrywise errors in \eqref{eq:entrywise-bound} yields \eqref{eq:simplified}.

-To further clarify the above theorems, we establish a corollary for the special case where $v$ has Bernoulli--Rademacher entries as in Definition~\ref{def:br}.
-By virtue of Theorem~\ref{thm:entrywise} which controls the entrywise error, we are able to exactly recover a planted Bernoulli--Rademacher vector (up to sign flip).
-In addition, the logarithmic factors can be made precise thanks to the simplicity of $v$.